abrown25/Spearman_association/README.md

 	    line can contain subject IDs, number of columns specified by --gs are copied to results file.

     OUTPUT FILE FORMAT
-      Output contains the SNP information columns from the genotype file, followed by spearman correlation, t statistic, p value columns.
+      Output contains the SNP information columns from the genotype file, followed by correlation (Pearson or Spearman), t statistic and p value columns.
 If permutations are analysed, then without the --pval, --fwer, --fdr flags p values calculated on permuted datasets are reported next.
 Otherwise, the p value calculated by permutations is printed followed by the p value adjusted for multiple testing is shown if --fwer or --fdr flag is used.

 ###Binaries: